DanielLaV/study_buddy/README.md

 ## < Add images >

-When a new deck is added, a new card is created for the deck.
 All users can view the deck information.
-Logged in users can add a comment, view the deck, or add the deck to their to-study decks.
-Deck owners can edit or delete their own decks.
+Logged in users can view the deck or add the deck to their study list.
+Deck owners can only edit or delete their own decks.

 ## < Add images >

-When modifying a deck, an "Edit" form will populate with the deck's current information.
+When modifying a deck, an Edit form will populate with the deck's current information.
 A user may add, edit, or delete cards, and can edit the deck title and description.
 If a user would like to delete the card, or discard their changes, they may do so from the edit form.

 ## < Add images >